 As with all close-up photography, I use a tripod in a lot of cases to reduce camera shake.
 In addition, because of the reduction in light reaching the sensor, I often have to compensate with a longer exposure – which makes the tripod a valuable piece of equipment to have on hand.

 The Kenko DG Auto set is markedly cheaper than offerings from Canon.
-While a Canon EF 25 II extension tube is about $150 USD on Amazon, the Kenko DG Auto set (the 12mm, 20mm, and 36mm) is priced at just over $100 USD.
+While a Canon EF 25 II extension tube is about $150 USD on Amazon, the Kenko DG Auto set (the 12mm, 20mm, and 36mm) is.
 Given that the tubes contain no glass, they have no optical difference and are very similar in construction.
 The largest difference between the two brands online is the release levers.
 The Canon tube release lever is reportedly smoother to that of the levers on the Kenko tubes.

 Extension tubes have made macro photography much more accessible.
 If you’re interested in macro photography, it may well be worth investing in the set offered by Kenko.
 For their price and utility, the Kenko DG Auto extension tubes are a definite staple in my photography kit.